 - a.
-Meals (Breakfast and Lunch) will be delivered to classrooms using disposal togo containers. - b.
-Support staff / substitutes will assist with supervision and use a spreadsheet for tracking and recording distribution of meals. - c.
+Meals (Breakfast and Lunch) will-may be delivered to select classrooms using disposal to-go containers.
+Otherwise students will eat in the cafeteria or other designated location. - b.
+Support staff / substitutes will assist with supervision and use a spreadsheet for tracking and recording distribution of meals.

+- c.
 Students will be instructed to wash their hands prior to eating.
 This will be overseen by the support staff / substitute. - e.
 Students will be instructed to not share food / beverage items. - f.
 Upon completion of meals, students will throw their garbage away and wash their hands. - g.
 Dirty silverware and spreadsheet will be returned to the cafeteria.